favonia/homotopy/README.md

 # Introduction

 This repository hosts my Agda code for homotopy type theory.
-Homotopy type theory is a new type theory seeking the connections between (abstract) homotopy theory, type theory and category theory.
+Homotopy type theory is a young theory seeking the connections between (abstract) homotopy theory, type theory and category theory.
 For more information about this theory